DanielCarlson2/Hackthethon/README.md

 ### How to Install the Tool:

-- Have R and R Studio downloaded
+- Have R and R Studio downloaded.
-- Clone the github repository or download the ZIP file from github and open it in RStudio
+- Clone the github repository or download the ZIP file from github and open it in RStudio.
-- Place your .csv files in the Dashboard
+- Place your .csv files in the Dashboard.
 - Input the following GPU specification limit information:
   - Max Temperature
   - Max Memory Utilization